Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

 Giant offer their amazing TCR in a Tiagra 4700 version.
 The groupset is Tiagra throughout with no cutting corners.
 Giant supply all the contact points, wheels, tyres, stem and seatpost to bring a bike that really impresses both on the spec sheet and out on the road.

 The Endurace is Canyon’s bike for riding long distances in comfort, with a more relaxed geometry than the racier Ultimate, and wider tyres also contributing to the smoother ride this model aims to offer.
 You get a full Shimano 105 R7000 11-speed groupset with this bike, no shortcuts, even the brake calipers and crankset are 105.
 Quality abounds with Mavic Aksium wheels shod with Continental Grand Prix SL tyres.
-Canyon claims a bike weight of 8.0kg which, if accurate, is a very respectable weight for a bike of this price.
+Canyon claims a bike weight of just under 8kg which, if accurate, is very respectable for a bike of this price.

 Van Ryself is the 'serious' bike line from French-based sports megastore chain Decathlon, and the Shimano Ultegra-equipped RR 920 CF is the marque's second-from top offering, with a full carbon frame and fork.
 It boasts handling, manners and ride feel that belie its bargain price.